jordanmontt/RewriteToolsSet/README.md

 ![Rewrite Basic Editor UI](https://i.imgur.com/VgugEwf.png)

-This is the principal tool that conect all the other ones.
+This is the principal tool that conects all the other ones.
 It loads with a defafult Rewrite Rule.
 It has a basic cheat sheet for the Rewrite Rules syntax.
 If you want a deeper explanation, you can open the Rewrite Helper Browser.
 - Press the _More Help_ button to open the helper browser which contains an explanation of the Rewrite Rules syntax.
 - Press the _Match Tool_ button to open Match Tool.
 - Press the _Apply rule_ button to apply the current rule to all classes in the Pharo´s system.